 The way we’ve been trying to test generalizability in our experiments is by changing the format of the of the task.
 So you might have a learning task where you hear a sentence and move things on a screen to match the sentence.
 We also give them a pre and post test which is simply a multiple choice test where you have to match a sentence to a picture.
 That way we can look at two things: does the child show learning in the course of the training, but also, does it generalise to a different format?
 I hope that if we get better at designing games that capture children’s attention, we might also find we can get generalise beyond the game, but that is the really big challenge.

 This interview is part of a wider series of interviews looking at gamified research.
-Make sure to follow these links to have a read through them!
+Make sure to follow this link to have a read through them!